livegnik/2way-design/2WAY High-Level Design.md

 The 2WAY Graph is decentralized and distributed, allowing users to create, share, and collaborate on data in a flexible and scalable manner.
 This graph-based approach facilitates intuitive navigation, exploration, and discovery of interconnected data.
 Users can traverse relationships and uncover valuable insights within their social or organizational networks.

+This decentralized architecture ensures robustness and resilience, as data is not reliant on a single central server.
+Instead, it is distributed across multiple nodes, enhancing data security and availability.
+Moreover, the graph-based structure supports complex queries and analyses, enabling users to identify patterns and correlations that might be difficult to detect using traditional data models.

 <br>

 ### 2.2.2 User Graph